 Using birch doors and trim and AC plywood on the partitions, the project cost us just over $1,000.
 Simply substituting oak or lauan doors and replacing the AC plywood with oriented strand board (OSB), you could trim the cost by a quarter.

 How fast is this project?
 If you stick to it, you could complete most of it in a day.
 Plan a second day to complete the details and get started on the finishing.
-In addition to standard hand tools like a tape measure, level, framing square and Speed Square, you'll need a circular saw and drill.
-A power miter saw and pneumatic trim nailer would simplify the trim work but aren't necessary.
-And if you have a small garage, check out these 27 life-changing garage organization ideas.
+In addition to standard hand tools like a tape measure, level, framing square and Speed Square, you’ll need a circular saw and drill.
+A power miter saw and pneumatic trim nailer would simplify the trim work but aren’t necessary.

 Project step-by-step (11)

 Don't let the size of this sliding cabinet doors DIY project fool you.
 The cabinet is just a basic box: nothing more than simple framing covered with plywood.
 Installing the doors is exactly like installing sliding closet doors.
 You only need inexpensive hollow-core doors and sliding door hardware.

 We designed this sliding cabinet doors DIY to accommodate six doors and fit against the right wall, but you can easily modify it to suit your needs.
 You can make the cabinet wider or narrower by changing the number or size of the doors.
 Reverse the plan if you want to mount it against the left wall instead.
 You could also build the cabinet tight to the ceiling, but you'll have to reverse the order of construction.
 To do that, start by fastening the ceiling frame to the studs and to the ceiling.
 Then mount the uprights to the walls.
 And finally build the base, including the plywood floor, and bolt it to the uprights and the wall.